CesarIgnacio/me/README.md

 - Owned and operated tour guide business, giving 2 to 4 tour a day ranging from one hour to full day for up to 20 people.
 Found clients and subcontractors, drew up contracts and planned all aspects of multi-city excursions.

-## Education

-BS in Computer Science, CUNY Brooklyn College, Brooklyn, NY – anticipated graduation May 2023

-Transferred from New Mexico State University/Doña Ana Community College in Las Cruces, NM

 [linkedin]: https://www.linkedin.com/in/cipr
 [github]: https://github.com/CesarIgnacio